 How Does a Pressure Cooker Work?
 (Simple Answer)

-Once the pressure in the cooker reaches its maximum level, which is commonly signaled by a gauge or a pop-up rod on the lid, a release valve opens, allowing steam to escape in a controlled flow to keep the temperature within the pot constant.
+Once the pressure in the cooker reaches its maximum level, commonly signaled by a gauge or a pop-up rod on the lid, a release valve opens, allowing steam to escape in a controlled flow to keep the temperature within the pot constant.

 Electric Pressure Cookers

-The lid twists on the unit it comes complete with a steam release valve and a rubber ring mounted inside the rim of the lid to assist with keeping the hot steam inside the unit.
+The lid twists on the unit.
+It comes complete with a steam release valve and a rubber ring mounted inside the rim of the lid to assist with keeping the hot steam inside the unit.

 The electric sealed pot will prepare all the same delicious meals using the conventional methods and easy steps that a traditional stovetop pressure cooker does.

 What Are the Advantages and Disadvantages of Pressure Cooking?